somsubhra88/Obsidian-Vault/Personal/Introduction.md

 I have done my master's in Statistics and Operations Research from Indian Statistical Institute, Kolkata.

 # Step 6
-To keep me up to date and puI have done multiple online certification courses, like
+To keep me up to date and pursue my interests, I have done multiple online certification courses, like
 - Golang & Python Certification,
 - Docker and Kubernetes Certification.
 - Currently, I'm doing GCP Certification courses, and probably in the next couple of months, I'll appear for the Fundamental and ML Engineering Certification Exam.